DellanKaviza/alx-pre_course/README.md

 My first readme

-only time allowed to edit from github.com
+This is the only time allowed to edit from github.com